 The Divine record represents to us our first father, Adam, as the end and consummation of all creating acts, and gives his twofold nature a peculiar relation to both the spiritual and the material worlds.
-In the unity of body and soul, the one taken from the earth and the

-Elements of Man's Nature. other breathed into him by his Maker, he is the link between these two great spheres.
+In the unity of body and soul, the one taken from the earth and the other breathed into him by his Maker, he is the link between these two great spheres.